kabir-asani/TonyStark/README.md

 # TwitterX

-TwitterX is essentially a **clone** of Twitter's core features.
+TwitterX is essentially a **clone** of X(formerly Twitter)'s core features.
 You can tweet, follow people, like their tweets, bookmark them, edit your profile and what not.

 TwitterX started as a hobby project that probably wouldn't have seen the light of the day.
 But it soon turned into a personal project that I'm very proud of and is nearing completion.